Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 Depending on their size and classification, naturist campsites offer:

-- water parks (heated indoor or outdoor swimming pools, water parks),
+• water features (heated indoor or outdoor swimming pools, water parks),

-- wellness areas (sauna, steam room, jacuzzi, massages),
+• wellness areas (saunas, steam rooms, jacuzzis, massages),

-- practical services: restaurant, bar, grocery store, bread delivery, reception, tourist information,
+• a range of services: restaurants, bars, grocery stores, bread delivery, reception, tourist information,

 How naturist campsites work and their rules

-Understanding the spirit, customs and setting for a peaceful stay
+Understanding the spirit, customs and framework for a peaceful stay

 Naturist campsites are based on strong values: respect, freedom, kindness and living together.

-Contrary to popular belief, naturism is neither anarchic nor improvised.
-On the contrary, it is based on precise operating procedures, common rules and an ethic shared by all holidaymakers.
+Contrary to popular belief, naturism is neither anarchic nor improvised, quite the opposite.
+In fact, it functions according to clear and specific norms, common rules and an ethic shared by all holidaymakers.

-Understanding these rules before you arrive will allow you to fully enjoy your stay, avoid misunderstandings and integrate naturally into the life of the naturist resort.
+Understanding these rules before you arrive will allow you to fully enjoy your stay, avoid misunderstandings and integrate smoothly into the life of the naturist resort.

 Nudity as a natural state, not a rigid obligation

-In a naturist campsite, nudity is the rule, but it is part of a respectful and contextual approach.
+In a naturist campsite, nudity is the rule, but within a respectful and contextual approach.

 👉 Being naked means: